Andrew E. Bellisario: Early life

 Born in Los Angeles on December 19, 1956, Andrew Bellisario is the son of Rocky and Mildred Bellisario.
 In 1975, he graduated from Saint Vincent Seminary High School in Montebello, California.

-In 1975, Bellisario entered the Congregation of the Mission (Vicentians).
-After the novitiate, he attended Saint Mary's of the Barrens Seminary College in Perryville, Missouri.
-He was awarded a Bachelor of Philosophy degree there in 1976.
+In 1975, Bellisario entered the Congregation of the Mission (also known as the Vincentians).
+After the novitiate, he attended St. Mary's of the Barrens Seminary College in Perryville, Missouri.
+He earned a Bachelor of Philosophy degree there in 1976.
 In 1980, Bellisario received a Master of Divinity degree from De Andreis Institute of Theology in Lemont, Illinois.

 Priesthood

-On June 16, 1984, Bellisario was ordained at St. Vincent's Church in Los Angeles by Bishop Juan Alfredo Arzube into the priesthood for the Congregation of the Mission.
+On June 16, 1984, Bellisario was ordained at St. Vincent de Paul Church in Los Angeles by Bishop Juan Alfredo Arzube into the priesthood for the Congregation of the Mission.
 After ordination, he was give pastoral assignments in Our Lady of the Miraculous Medal in Montebello, Saint Vincent de Paul in Huntington Beach, and a parish in Patterson.

 Bellisario later became the director of the De Paul Evangelization Center in Montebello.
-He also served as the provincial superior of the Vincentians, province of the West, and as the director of the Daughters of Charity, province of Los Altos Hills.
+He also served as the provincial superior of the Vincentians' Western Province, and as the director of the Daughters of Charity's Province of Los Altos Hills.

-The Vincentians assigned Bellisario to Alaska as director of the Vincentian International missions there.
-In May 2016, he was named pastor of Our Lady of Guadalupe Co-Cathedral Parish in the Archdiocese of Anchorage in Anchorage, Alaska.
+The Vincentians assigned Bellisario to Alaska as director of the Vincentian International Missions service there.
+In May 2016, he was named pastor of Our Lady of Guadalupe Cathedral in what was then the Archdiocese of Anchorage.

 Bishop of Juneau

-On July 11, 2017, Pope Francis appointed Bellisario as bishop of Juneau.
-He was consecrated by Bishop Paul Etienne on October 10, 2017, at St. Paul the Apostle Church in Juneau, Alaska.

-On June 7, 2019, Bellisario was named apostolic administrator of Anchorage following the appointment of Archbishop Paul D. Eitenne as Archbishop of Seattle.
+On July 11, 2017, Pope Francis appointed Bellisario as Bishop of Juneau.
+He was consecrated by Bishop Paul Etienne on October 10, 2017, at St. Paul the Apostle Church in Juneau.
+On June 7, 2019, Bellisario was named apostolic administrator of Anchorage following the appointment of Etienne as Archbishop of Seattle.